-This village is located in the province of Teruel, in the heart of the region of Maestrazgo, a perfect destination for those who love rural areas, the history, and the nature.
+This village is located in the province of Teruel, in the heart of the region of Maestrazgo, a perfect destination for those who love rural areas, history, and nature.
 Spain has many little inland villages which have no comparison with the big cities.
 Villarluengo has just around 200 inhabitants and it is located on top of a cliff.
 A mysterious and enigmatic village due to its rocky and wild environment, what makes that its small houses can be seen from far away.
 For these reasons, Villarluengo has become an interesting attraction for tourists.

 Villarluengo not only stands out for its natural tourist attractions in the surrounding area, but also for its great history, which dates back to the Muslim period.
 If anyone wants to learn about the history of Spain and the villages of Teruel, discover more about this fascinating town is a must.